hdezerto/rleai_project/notes.md

 - I think the code already uses raycasting to measure torso height.
 Which other directions should we measure?
 Maybe forward and sideways, all angled slightly downward?
 A ring around the torso downward?

+- Check how to integrate the new measurements into the reward function.

+# NOTES
+- Set steps_per_reset to maximum 40 to reduce GPU memory usage and avoid RuntimeError: INTERNAL: cuSolver internal error.
+- Search for 'CHECK' to find places to modify/add code.

+# USEFUL COMMANDS:

+- `deactivate` to exit the virtual environment.
+- `watch -n 1 nvidia-smi` to monitor GPU usage in real-time (run in a separate terminal).

 ---